shaginhekvs/twitter_sentiments/Readme.md

 Before going any further, please first start download of the data folder from the google drive link (1) here or the switch drive link (2)after that.
-For switch, the password is 'iloveml' withought the single quotes :
+For switch, the password is '' withought the single quotes :
 1. request the author
 2. request the author